-When we opened the shop organic food appeared more than anything just a traditional and old fashioned approach.
+When we first opened, organic food appeared more than anything just a traditional and old fashioned approach.
 It offered a bit of an alternative in the face of fast forward farming and industrial food production.
-Nowadays it seems to take almost a degree level of education in the subject to wade through the fine details of debate on ecological issues .
-In a post-truth world sometimes the wood gets lost for the trees.
+Nowadays it seems to take almost a degree level of education in the subject to wade through the fine details of debate on ecological issues .And to us at least, in a post-truth world, sometimes the wood can get lost for the trees.

 Because we started by dealing in local organic food, we have come to quite a settled view of the value of organic food.
 In our early years of trading we were fortunate enough to spend time on a lot of the local organic farms.
 We physically saw the difference less intensive farming could make to food quality, the eco system and animal welfare.
 In the early years having enough cauliflowers sometimes used to mean we would pitch in with the harvest with local growers.

 Pay a visit to an organic farm ?

 And we still suggest that if ever you get the chance, you can pay a visit to some of our big suppliers such as Piercebridge farm, Broomhouse farm or Newfields organics.
 Just going to the river at Piercebridge farm was enough to help convince us of the value of organic farming.
 The clear water, the wild fauna and the butterflys said it all.